peter-murray/node-hue-api/README.md

 These defaults are not currently configurable, but have been implemented to conform to the best practices defined in the Hue API documentation.
 If you are facing issues with this, then raise a support ticket via an Issue.

-_Note: these do NOT (and cannot) take into account all access to the Hue Bridge, so if you have other softare that also accesses the bridge, it is still possible to overload it with requests._
+_Note: these do NOT (and cannot) take into account all access to the Hue Bridge, so if you have other software that also accesses the bridge, it is still possible to overload it with requests._